mihaicristea1-eng/IT-School-weather-app-main/README.md

 #  IT School Weather Application

-This is the final project for the Frontend Development course, displaying current weather and a 5-day forecast for selected cities.
+This project was developed as part of the Frontend Development course at IT School.
+It serves to showcase the implementation of JavaScript, HTML, and CSS by displaying current weather and a 5-day forecast for selected cities.

 ---